- Search The Registry

 - My Account

-*On this date in 1901 we celebrate the song We Shall Overcome.
-"We Shall Overcome" is a protest song that became a key anthem of the African American civil rights movement during the 20th and 21st century.
+*On this date in 1901 we celebrate the hymn We Shall Overcome.
+"We Shall Overcome" is a protest song that became a key anthem of the American Civil Rights movement during the 20th and 21st century.